1 Ranked Business Brokers for these Industries

 Contractors and Construction has a lot of crossover within these two segments.
-There are a lot of contractors within the construction industry some of them are not involved in construction.
+There are a lot of contractors within the construction industry.
+Some of them are not involved in construction.
 Some of the ones that we have had success in selling are Landscaping, Energy Efficiency Auditing, and home improvement contractors.
-Some of these contractors including landscaping do get involved in new construction so it varies depending on the contractor.
+Some of these contractors, including landscaping, get involved in new construction, so it varies depending on the contractor.

 Below are two examples of Contractor Businesses that we have sold:

 - Landscaping Business.
 The seller wanted to retire and had previously hired another business broker who could not get them the price they were looking for.
-We introduced multiple potential buyers including some large Landscaping businesses that were looking to expand through acquisition.
+We introduced multiple potential buyers, including some large Landscaping businesses that were looking to expand through acquisition.
 However, the best offer that was acceptable to the owner came from an individual from Pennsylvania that did not have experience in Landscaping but was interested in moving back to New York and buying a business near where he was from.
-We arranged bank financing, so the seller only had to provide 10% of the price in the form of seller financing.
-90% of the price was paid at the closing with the bank providing 70% of the price and the buyer 20%.
+We arranged bank financing, so the seller only had to provide 10% of the price in seller financing.
+90% of the price was paid at the closing, with the bank providing 70% of the price and the buyer 20%.

 - Energy Conservation, Certification & Analysis business in Massachusetts.
 They analyzed how to effectively reduce energy costs with testing, building code verification, and certification services, including LEED certifications, Energy Star, Green Building requirements, thermal imaging analysis, and more.
-They also provided services to architects, general contractors, remodelers, HVAC contractors, as well as homeowners.
+They also provided services to architects, general contractors, remodelers, HVAC contractors, and homeowners.
 We set up meetings with multiple potential buyers, and the best offer came in slightly under the asking price.
 The buyer was motivated, so he was willing to raise his proposal to the full asking price and was able to get SBA financing for the purchase.